jsambrook/common-sense/_posts/2024-10-22-the-tractor-pull.md

 Sarah nodded slowly.
 "And controlling variation helps with that?"

 "Absolutely.
-You can't manage a process that's out of control – that's unpredictable," Marco said.
-"That's why we focus so much on best practices like our assertion strategy.
-It helps reduce unnecessary variation in how we work."
-He paused, then asked, "Sarah, have you ever been to a tractor pull?"
+You can't manage a process that's out of control – a process that's unpredictable," Marco said.
+"That's why we focus so much on best practices like our assertion strategy, and other strategies we will discuss in the coming months.
+There are many things we will be doing.
+All of them will be aimed at reducing unnecessary variation in how we work."

+Marco paused, as if contemplating something, and then asked "Sarah, have you ever been to a tractor pull?"

 Sarah's face brightened with recognition.
 "Oh yes!
 When I was younger, I used to go to them from time to time.
 The noise, the excitement –